bwnyasse/led/README.md

 ## TODO:
+- Better wiki & documentation
 - LED needs feedback
-- Adds another services and make LED more generic.
+- Add another services and make LED more generic.
 Actually, only Wildfly & MongoDB are well implemented in LED.